 Some direct costs require prior approval.
-These items include using Federal IDEA Part C funds to pay for: (1) equipment; (2) participant support costs (such as training or travel costs); (3) construction or renovation of facilities; and (4) rent, occupancy or space maintenance costs.3 The October 2019 Frequently Asked Questions (2019 FAQs) Prior Approval - OSEP and RSA Formula Grants4 which provides prior approval for certain equipment and participant support costs.
-Please review this FAQ at https://www2.ed.gov/policy/speced/guid/faq-prior-approval-10-29-2019.pdf) prior to completing Section III.
-B. For any activity or expense listed under Section III of this application that is not covered by the scope of the 2019 FAQs and requires OSEP prior approval, mark an "X" in the chart below.
-The State must submit supporting documentation for any direct costs that require OSEP prior approval.
+These items include using Federal IDEA Part C funds to pay for: (1) equipment and (2) construction or renovation of facilities.

+For any activity or expense listed under Section III of this application that requires OSEP prior approval, mark an "X" in the chart below and submit supporting documentation.

-Approval of the State's FFY 2023 application does not constitute OSEP's approval of these expenses unless specifically referenced.
+Approval of the State's FFY 2025 application does not constitute OSEP's approval of these expenses unless specifically referenced.
 (Add rows as needed)

-Major Activity/ Expense Part C Funds to be Spent Description of Activities/Expenses (include whether it is for the Lead Agency or SICC) Prior Approval Needed Data System \$405,300 Annual licensing fees and enhancements for the maintenance and operation of an early childhood data system (lead agency) General Administration \$40,000 General supplies, per diem, in-state travel expenses, and office services necessary to maintain the statewide system Data Systems management \$250,000 Data Systems management to support provider payments (Lead Agency)
+Major Activity/ Expense Part C Funds to be Spent Description of Activities/Expenses (include whether it is for the Lead Agency or SICC) Prior Approval Needed Data System \$405,300 Annual licensing fees and enhancements for the maintenance and operation of an early childhood data system (lead agency) General Administration \$ 40,000 General supplies, per diem, in-state travel expenses, and office services necessary to maintain the statewide system Data Systems Management \$250,000 Data Systems management to support provider payments (Lead Agency) Community Outreach \$350,000 Hosting and maintenance of the Part C Central Directory, child find, and parental support through Family Connection of SC (Lead Agency) Public Outreach \$ 2,000 Hosting public hearings and outreach sessions to promote the considerations of public input in the Part C system.
+(Lead Agency)

-3 IDEA and the Uniform Guidance require prior approval for the following expenses: (1) equipment (tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the nonfederal entity for financial statement purposes, or \$5,000 (see 2 CFR §200.33)); (2) participant support costs (direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees), in connection with conferences or training projects 2CFR §200.75; (3) construction/renovation (see 2 CFR §200.12(b)); and (4) rent (see 2 CFR §200.465)).
+&lt;sup>3 IDEA and the Uniform Guidance require prior approval for the following expenses: (1) equipment (tangible personal property (including information technology systems) having a useful life of more than one year and a per unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the nonfederal entity for financial statement purposes, or \$10,000 (see 2 CFR §200.1)) and (2) construction/renovation (see capital assets 2 CFR §200.1).